FAQs Graduate

 - Please note:

-- Your proof of enrolment letter can be downloaded from your student account.
-Proof of Enrolment letter download instructions.
+- Your proof of enrolment letter can be downloaded from your Workday Student account.
+Confirmation of Enrolment letter download instructions.

-- You will be asked to provide the name & title of the "Signing Authority".
+- If the application asks to provide the name & title of the "Signing Authority".

 - As UBC School of Nursing degrees are conferred by the UBC Vancouver Senate, the signing authority for students enrolled in UBC Vancouver Nursing degree programs is the Associate Vice President & Registrar for the UBC Vancouver Campus (whose name & signature appear on your proof of enrolment letters).

-Questions about the bursaries, or if you encounter any difficulties, please contact: https://rnfbcawards.fsel.ca/contact/
+Questions about the bursaries, or if you encounter any difficulties during the application process, please contact: https://rnfbcawards.fsel.ca/contact/

 How do I change my personal information?